GCC will check that stack references are within the boundaries of the stack, if the option -fstack-check is specified, in one of three ways:

 A nonzero value if static stack checking is done by the configuration files in a machine-dependent manner.
 You should define this macro if you would like to do static stack checking in some more efficient way than the generic approach.
 The default value of this macro is zero.

-An integer representing the interval at which GCC must generate stack probe instructions.
-You will normally define this macro to be no larger than the size of the “guard pages” at the end of a stack area.
-The default value of 4096 is suitable for most systems.
+An integer specifying the interval at which GCC must generate stack probe instructions, defined as 2 raised to this integer.
+You will normally define this macro so that the interval be no larger than the size of the “guard pages” at the end of a stack area.
+The default value of 12 (4096-byte interval) is suitable for most systems.

 The number of bytes of stack needed to recover from a stack overflow, for languages where such a recovery is supported.
-The default value of 75 words should be adequate for most machines.
+The default value of 4KB/8KB with the

 The following macros are relevant only if neither STACK_CHECK_BUILTIN nor STACK_CHECK_STATIC_BUILTIN is defined; you can omit them altogether in the opposite case.